Date/time

 We believe that post-socialist countries from Central Europe to Central Asia has a collective memory about socialist era.
 Elections, legislation, government, policing etc. meant something very different than nowadays but meant the same for the citizens of the Soviet Union member and partner countries.
 Preservation and usage as an educational resource of this collective memory is able to strengthen political participation and awareness of democratic values among young people both on national and international level.

-CoMeDeVa project is a cooperation between Europe (Hungary, Slovakia and Lithuania) and Asia (Kazakhstan, Kyrgyzstan, Uzbekistan and Mongolia) aiming to raise civic awareness and political participation of young people especially in the post-soviet and partner countries but in a broader sense all over the world.
-To achieve these goals partners will use non-formal education methods and learning by doing activities in order to bring social and civic issues and closer to youth by giving them an ‘out of school’ learning experience.
+CoMeDeVa project was a cooperation between Europe (Hungary, Slovakia and Lithuania) and Asia (Kazakhstan, Kyrgyzstan, Uzbekistan and Mongolia) aiming to raise civic awareness and political participation of young people especially in the post-soviet and partner countries but in a broader sense all over the world.
+To achieve these goals partners used non-formal education methods and learning by doing activities in order to bring social and civic issues and closer to youth by giving them an ‘out of school’ learning experience.

-Our main aim with this project to raise young people’s interest in active political participation and engage them in democratic values by actively involving them in museum education activities and the process of preserving memories.We will develop two intellectual outputs: a Museum Education Program Guide for civic education will be able to be integrated to the curriculum in history-related classes of high schools and universities as well as address youngsters be either locals or tourists; and a Virtual Museum Platform that will give an interactive experience for youth through artistic and scientific activities.
+Our main aim with this project was to raise young people’s interest in active political participation and engage them in democratic values by actively involving them in museum education activities and the process of preserving memories.We developed two intellectual outputs: a Museum Education Program Guide for civic education which is able to be integrated to the curriculum in history-related classes of high schools and universities as well as address youngsters be either locals or tourists; and a Virtual Museum Platform that gave an interactive experience for youth through artistic and scientific activities.

 Partners